SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 ### Get parameter relations

 Available from DataMiner 10.3.3/10.4.0 onwards.
-Retrieves the parameter relationships that are stored in a model managed by the DataMiner Extension Module *ModelHost*.
+Retrieves the parameter relationships that are stored in a model managed by the DataMiner Extension Module *ModelHost*. <!-- RN 35443 -->

 > [!NOTE]
 > *Get parameter relations* is only available when the *ModelHost* DxM is running.